abetusk/dev/projects/laser-spike/laser-spike.md

 routing and making sure that proper strain relief and support for the electronics and connections is provided so it's resilient under normal wear.

-Assuming the basic parts are available (soldering iron, multimeter, wire stripppers, laser cutter, etc.) I would estimate that this project is about $300 in raw materials and about 20 hours worth of labor.
+Assuming the basic parts are available (soldering iron, multimeter, wire strippers, laser cutter, etc.) I would estimate that this project is about $300 in raw materials and about 20 hours worth of labor.
 What follows is the way I created the jacket you see here and the design, sourcing